 Because in those magical five minutes she had established my trust.
 She had proven herself an excellent masseuse by giving me a preview of what I would get if I hired her.

-Said otherwise, she had taken away most of the risk of hiring her by giving me a sample of her services.
+Said otherwise, she had taken away the risk of hiring her by giving me a sample of her services.

 Most humans are risk-averse beings.

 Before we part with even a small amount of our hard-earned money, we want to know that it will be worth it.

 Which is why sampling is the strongest tactic in your marketing tool box.

 Faster than social media, able to leap discounts and advertising in a single bound.